Well, here it is. Summer.

 Some siblings are not developmentally ready to play without supervision.
 If you can’t walk away without someone getting hurt or calling someone an insulting name, your kids might not yet have the social skills to consistently take turns, compromise, and ask for help.

-Until at least one sibling has these skills, you will likely need to step in when play turns into name-calling, help them compromise, and then let them try again.
-For some families, a parent or sitter needs to be in the mix to help keep everyone safe while playing.
-Again, remember: “Where there is chaos, add structure.”
-If siblings are not able to play without supervision, add in predictable alone time and supervised together time.
-Above all, have fun!
+Until at least one sibling has these skills, a parent or sitter likely needs to be in the mix to help keep everyone safe while playing.
+If siblings are not able to play without supervision, schedule alone time and supervised together time.

 Let’s stay connected!